 If you selected one of the following privileged roles, follow the steps in this section.

 On the Conditions tab under Delegation type, select the Constrained (recommended) option.

 Click Add condition to add a condition that constrains the roles and principals this user can assign roles to.

-Follow the steps in Delegate the Azure role assignment task to others with conditions (preview).
+Follow the steps in Delegate Azure role assignment management to others with conditions (preview).

 Step 6: Assign role

 On the Review + assign tab, review the role assignment settings.

 Click Review + assign to assign the role.

 After a few moments, the security principal is assigned the role at the selected scope.

 If you don't see the description for the role assignment, click Edit columns to add the Description column.